-I felt worthless and ashamed.
-I was thinking to myself "was it because my artwork was bad?
+I was making excuses to myself "was it because my artwork was bad?
 The anatomy?
 Or because the pricing was high?
 Or maybe because I need to build up my following?"
 (Idk, let me know if $10-$14 is high for a first time commissioner?)

 Well, once I look at it this way, there are different reasons why I'm not getting someone to commission me.
 But then there are times where I felt relieved because I had a lot going around in my personal life like so much school work and updating my blog.

 Every time I read this book, I feel a sense of relief and happiness inside me that it's all just in my angry mind telling me that I'm not good enough.